masonelmore/esi/docs/MarketApi.md

 > []GetMarketsStructuresStructureId200Ok GetMarketsStructuresStructureId(ctx, structureId, optional)
 List orders in a structure

-Return all orders in a structure  --- Alternate route: `/dev/markets/structures/{structure_id}/`  Alternate route: `/legacy/markets/structures/{structure_id}/`  Alternate route: `/v1/markets/structures/{structure_id}/`  --- This route is cached for up to 300 seconds
+Return all orders in a structure  ---  This route is cached for up to 300 seconds

 ### Required Parameters